pjf/pjf.github.io/personal/_posts/2014-04-14-gendered-toilets-at-conferences.md

 <!--more-->

-For the longest time, we've lived in a world where we've put people in boxes, and the most common of those boxes is a thing called "gender".
+For the longest time, we've lived in a world where we put people in boxes, and the most common of those boxes is a thing called "gender".
 The traditional thinking has been that there are two genders, and *everyone* fits into one or the other.